 Beyond the immediate penalties, a DUI has long-term repercussions.
 It can lead to significantly increased insurance premiums, mandatory substance abuse education or treatment programs, and potential job loss, particularly if your work requires a clean driving record.

-In Ohio, a DUI stays on your record for life, making it harder to secure certain jobs, housing, or professional licenses.
-This lasting impact underscores the importance of avoiding a conviction at any time of the year and seeking experienced representation.
+In Ohio, a DUI conviction generally remains on your record for life, affecting sentencing and background-check purposes, which can make it more difficult to secure certain jobs, housing, or professional licenses.
+This lasting impact underscores the importance of avoiding a conviction at any time of the year and seeking experienced representation as soon as possible after an arrest.

 A Lawyer Can Help with a Holiday DUI